a hand holding a guitar

 • various upstream components and materials for such above noted activities.

 The 2024 federal budget also announced a new EV Supply Chain ITC, effectively as an adjunct to the Clean Technology Manufacturing ITC.
 The new EV Supply Chain ITC would be limited to taxpayers who have (or who are part of a related taxpayer group that has) claimed the Clean Technology Manufacturing ITC in each of electric vehicle assembly, electric vehicle battery production and cathode active material production.
-Such eligible taxpayers would further be able to claim the new EV Supply Chain ITC equal to 10 per cent of the cost of buildings (which are not generally eligible for the other “green” ITCs) used in those same three supply chain segments, starting Jan.
+Such eligible taxpayers would further be able to claim the new EV Supply Chain ITC equal to 10 per cent of the cost of buildings (which are not generally eligible for the other clean economy ITCs) used in those same three supply chain segments, starting Jan.
 1, 2024.
 Further details will be provided in the 2024 Fall Economic Statement.
 The news release issued by Ontario Premier Ford on April 25, 2024 regarding Honda’s $15B EV investment in Alliston, Ontario indicated that this project “could benefit from federal support in the range of $2.5 billion through the proposed EV Supply Chain investment tax credit and the proposed Clean Technology Manufacturing investment tax credit”.
+Draft legislation for this limited-scope ITC remains pending.

 Clean Electricity ITC